eclipse-iofog/iofog.org/content/docs/2.0.0/agent-management/docker-image-pruning.md

 # Docker Image Pruning

 Agent disk space is a precious resource.
-We can reclaim disk space by pruning Docker images from our Agents:
+You can reclaim disk space by pruning Docker images from your Agents:

 ```bash
 iofogctl prune agent NAME